Battle of Fei River: Battle

 In October 383, the Former Qin forces under Fu Rong captured the important Jin city of Shouyang (in modern Lu'an, Anhui).
 Fu Jiān, seeing the possibility of achieving a quick victory, left his main force at Xiangcheng and led 8,000 light cavalry to rendezvous with Fu Rong.
 Fu Jiān sent captured Jin official Zhu Xu as a messenger to try to persuade Xie Shi to surrender.
 Instead, Zhu tipped off Xie Shi to the fact that the entire Former Qin force had not yet arrived and that he should try to defeat the advanced Former Qin forces to cripple the Former Qin's campaign.
-At Zhu's suggestion, Xie Xuan and led 5,000 elite troops to engage the advanced Former Qin force, scoring a devastating victory, killing 15,000 men.
+At Zhu's suggestion, Xie Xuan and Liu Laozhi led 5,000 elite troops to engage the advanced Former Qin force, scoring a devastating victory, killing 15,000 men.
 Afterwards, Jin troops were lined up in a wide formation to give the illusion that the Jin forces could match Former Qin's manpower.
 Because of the early minor defeats and the Jin formation, Fu Jiān overestimated the amount of Jin forces.